Dr Lisa Smithstead

 From 2014-2016, I co-ran Screen Talks (with Dr Felicity Gee, Exeter) in collaboration with the Exeter Picturehouse.
 This initiative (originally developed by Dr Helen Hanson) screened ongoing programmes of films for public audiences, featuring introductions from academics and informal open discussions.

-I created and currently run the Film Talk programme at Exeter, and informal review club where everyone is welcome to discuss the latest big and small screen releases.
+I created the Film Talk programme at Exeter, and informal review club where everyone is welcome to discuss the latest big and small screen releases.
+This has now been running successfully for a number of years.

 I have also been involved in a number of impact and outreach projects associated with the Bill Douglas Cinema Museum, including family fun days and public talks, and have given talks for organisations such as Exeter’s LQBTQI+ Society, and Cardiff University’s ‘Book Talk’ series.